 Mouli Rakhi

-Mouli is a special kind of thread that is used in Hindu Dharma pujas and rituals.
-These thread is red in color and tied on the wrist of those who participate in different Hindu rites.
-This thread is also known as 'Kalava'.
-This mouli or kalava is also a kind of traditional rakhi thread.
+Mouli Rakhi is a kind of sacred thread that is normally used in Hindu dharma pujans and rituals.
+Usually, this thread is red in color and tied on the wrist of people who participate in various Hindu rituals.
+Mouli thread is also known as 'Kalava'.

 Ram Rakhi